How to Become a Social Media Manager

-BrainStation’s Social Media Specialist career guide is intended to help you take the first steps toward a lucrative career in social media and digital marketing.
-The guide provides an in-depth overview of the data skills you should learn, the best digital marketing training options, career paths in social media, how to become a social media specialist, and more.
+BrainStation’s Social Media Marketing career guide is intended to help you take the first steps toward a lucrative career in social media and digital marketing.
+The guide provides an in-depth overview of the data skills you should learn, the best digital marketing training options, career paths in social media, how to become a Social Media Specialist, and more.

 To become a Social Media Manager, you must first become adept at using social media platforms and industry tools and tech.
-Although you will likely need formal education or training of some kind, you can start down this career path by building your social-media following and growing your personal brand.
+Although you will likely need formal education or training of some kind in social media management, you can start down this career path by building your social media following and growing your personal brand.

-Many working in the field today start with digital marketing courses or bootcamps, as these are the fastest ways to fast-track a career in social media.
-However, you can start on the path to a career in social media marketing by experimenting with their own passion projects, entrepreneurial endeavours, or by helping small businesses with their social-media accounts.
+Many working in Social Media Specialist or Social Media Manager jobs today start with digital marketing courses or bootcamps, as these are the fastest ways to fast-track a career in social media.
+However, you can start on the path to a successful career in social media marketing by experimenting with your own passion projects, entrepreneurial endeavors, or by helping small businesses with their social media accounts.
 That’s a great way to build your resume while making connections that could pay dividends down the line.

-How to become a Social Media Specialist in seven steps:
+How to become a Social Media Manager in seven steps:

 Before you can begin your career as a social media professional, you should take a close look at all your social media channels and make sure they represent you in the best possible light.